An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Experimental Evaluation

 \subsubsection{Oscilloscope}

-Power measurements are carried out through an oscilloscope from the Pico Technology PicoScope 5000 Series family, which features a 200MHz maximum bandwidth and can collect up to 1 billion samples per second at a resolution ranging from 8 to 16 bits~\cite{Pico_specPicoscope5000}.
+Power measurements are carried out through an oscilloscope from the Pico Technology PicoScope 5000 Series family, which features a 200MHz maximum bandwidth and can collect up to 1 billion samples per second at a resolution ranging from 8 to 16 bits \footnote{More information on Pico Technology PicoScope 5000 Series available at \href{https://www.picotech.com/oscilloscope/5000/picoscope-5000-specifications} {https://www.picotech.com/oscilloscope/5000/picoscope-5000-specifications}.}.
 The oscilloscope has its A analog channel connected to the board through a coaxial SMA connector to measure the FPGA voltage, while its B analog channel is connected to a general-purpose I/O pin that outputs the trigger signal which marks the start and the end of the computation.